richardkorneisel/intro-to-python/readme.md

 Here's an example where we check for height at a roller coaster:

-> Write the above code in a `roller_coaster.py` file and run it from the command
-> line.

 ```py
 print("Welcome to the Iron Rattler!
 How tall are you (in feet)?")
 height = int(input())